dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 Before you can enroll corporate-owned iOS devices with Apple's Device Enrollment Program (DEP), you need a DEP token (.p7m) file from Apple.
 This token lets Intune sync information about DEP-participating devices that your corporation owns.
 It also permits Intune to perform enrollment profile uploads to Apple and to assign devices to those profiles.

 > [!NOTE]
-> If you deleted an Apple DEP token from the Intune classic console and then migrated to Azure, the DEP token might be restored.
+> Intune might restore a deleted Apple DEP token if you delete the token from the Intune classic console before migrating to Azure.
 You can delete the DEP token again from the Azure portal.

 **Prerequisites**
 - [Apple MDM Push certificate](apple-mdm-push-certificate-get.md)